Rifa'a at-Tahtawi

-Background
+Life

 Tahtawi was born in 1801 in the village of Tahta, Sohag, the same year the French troops evacuated Egypt.
 He was an Azharite recommended by his teacher and mentor Hasan al-Attar to be the chaplain of a group of students Mohammed Ali was sending to Paris in 1826.
 Originally intended to be an Imam (an Islamic religious guide) he was allowed to associate with the other members of the mission through persuasion of his authoritative figures.
 Many student missions from Egypt went to Europe in the early 19th century to study arts and sciences at European universities and acquire technical skills such as printing, shipbuilding and modern military techniques.
-According to his memoir Rihla (Journey to Paris), Tahtawi studied ethics, social and political philosophy, and mathematics and geometry.
+According to his memoir Takhlīṣ al-ʾibrīz fī talkhīṣ Bārīz, Tahtawi studied ethics, social and political philosophy, and mathematics and geometry.
 He read works by Condillac, Voltaire, Rousseau, Montesquieu and Bézout among others during his séjour (visit) in France.

 In 1831, Tahtawi returned home to be part of the statewide effort to modernize the Egyptian infrastructure and education.
 He undertook a career in writing and translation, and founded the School of Languages (also knowns as School of Translators) in 1835, which become part of Ain Shams University in 1973.
 The School of Languages graduated the earliest modern Egyptian intellectual milieu, which formed the basis of the emerging grassroots mobilization against British colonialism in Egypt.
 Three of his published volumes were works of political and moral philosophy.
 They introduced his Egyptian audience to Enlightenment ideas such as secular authority and political rights and liberty; his ideas regarding how a modern civilized society ought to be and what constituted by extension a civilized or "good Egyptian"; and his ideas on public interest and public good.
 Tahtawi's work was the first effort in what became an Egyptian renaissance (nahda) that flourished in the years between 1860 and 1940.

+Tahtawi was a member of the Educational Council attached to the newly established Ministry of Education in the late 1860s.
+He edited the magazine of the Ministry of Education entitled Rawdat Al Madaris between 1870 and 1873.
 He died in Cairo in 1873.

-Muslim Modernity